 And blest be she who in our weakness came-

 Prophet and priestess!
 At one stroke she gave

 A race to freedom, and herself to fame.

 This article was posted on Friday, February 21st, 2020 at 9:43 pm and is filed under Black History Month, Countries & Cultures, English, Historical African American, Holidays Around the World, Languages, Mama Lisa, Paul Laurence Dunbar, Poetry, Poets, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.